VighneshPath/Flak-Chat/README.md

     - An option to leave the Server, once joined.

-    - A better way to represent a Unique Identity, rahter than using incremental integers.
+    - A better way to represent a Unique Identity, rather than using incremental integers.

     - Fix Mobile View